 What penalties apply if I break the law?

 The maximum penalty is confiscation of diving equipment and the diver's boat and a fine of up to £2000 and / or prison term of up to two years.

 Approved Codes of Practice

-Recreational and inland/inshore diving Approved Codes of Practice are available on the States of Guernsey Health and Safety ACOPS web pages.
+Recreational and inland/inshore diving Approved Codes of Practice are available using this link on the States of Guernsey website.